jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.7.8 (2023/06/23) =
+= 1.7.9 (2023/06/25) =
-* Update: The non-public post-types can now be 'Sync All' if they are mentioned in the settings of 'Sync Posts'.
+* Add: DevTools tab for AI Engine.
+It will be used for advanced debugging and development by developers.
+I will add more and more little tools there.
+* Fix: Avoid some errors if the stats object (from statistics queries) is null.
 * 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!

+= 1.7.8 (2023/06/23) =
+* Update: The non-public post-types can now be 'Sync All' if they are mentioned in the settings of 'Sync Posts'.

 = 1.7.7 (2023/06/18) =
 * Add: Many namespaces can now be used at the same time.